tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/021_local_build_and_unit_test/README.md

   To create a production build, run npm run build.
 ```

-then your front end is up running.
+then your frontend is up and running.

-At this moment, you cannot send requests to the backend and get "hello world" message yet.
+At this moment, you cannot send requests to the backend and get a "hello world" message yet.
 We'll get into the local development environment in the next step.

 You can send `Ctrl + C` to stop the frontend now.